Explore the dramatic landscapes and rich folklore of southern Armenia on this brand new 14-day guided trek!

 For non-members, the initial membership fee is paid to the Transcaucasian Trail Association, a 501(c)(3) registered nonprofit organisation based in Washington, DC.
 This is nonrefundable and is considered a charitable donation for tax deduction purposes.
 These funds are distributed among projects that support our goals in the Caucasus region.
 The TCTA publishes an annual report to illustrate how these funds are spent.

-The final balance payment is made to our local NGO in Armenia, who operate the trek, and can be paid in US Dollars, Euros, Pounds Sterling, or Armenian Drams (AMD).
-In the case you wish to make payment in a currency other than Euros, the amount will be converted into your preferred currency at the rate published by the Central Bank of Armenia on the date the payment is requested.
+The final balance payment is made to our local NGO in Armenia, who operate the trek, and can be paid in US Dollars, Euros, or Armenian Drams (AMD).
+In the case you wish to make payment in a currency other than US Dollars, the amount will be converted into your preferred currency at the rate published by the Central Bank of Armenia on the date the payment is requested.
 Of this payment, approximately 50% of the fee covers the direct costs of your participation, and the remainder is invested in our trail development projects in Armenia.

 What level of fitness and experience do I need to be?